-- It is never too early to begin the compliance process, which always requires more time than a compliance team initially estimates. - A top-down, risk-based approach is critical to a successful and efficient compliance programme. - The number of internal controls is the primary costdriver of Sarbanes-Oxley compliance. - Because the market for Sarbanes-Oxley compliance talent and expertise remains challenging, organisations should hire resources and/or bring in third-party experts and auditors early. - A one-size-fits-all approach to compliance does not exist.
+- It is never too early to begin the compliance process, which always requires more time than a compliance team initially estimates. - A top-down, risk-based approach is critical to a successful and efficient compliance program. - The number of internal controls is the primary costdriver of Sarbanes-Oxley compliance. - Because the market for Sarbanes-Oxley compliance talent and expertise remains challenging, organizations should hire resources and/or bring in third-party experts and auditors early. - A one-size-fits-all approach to compliance does not exist.

-6 For additional information, read Protiviti's publication, Guide to the Sarbanes-Oxley Act: Internal Control Reporting Requirements - Frequently Asked Questions Regarding Section 404 (Fourth Edition), available at www.protiviti.com/sites/default/files/united_states/insights/protiviti_section_404_faq_guide.pdf.
+For additional information, read Protiviti's publication, Guide to the Sarbanes-Oxley Act: Internal Control Reporting Requirements - Frequently Asked Questions Regarding Section 404 (Fourth Edition), available at www.protiviti.com/sites/default/files/united\states/insights/protiviti\section\404\faa\guide.pdf.

-Q48 What are some key questions that help pre-public companies assess their state of Sarbanes-Oxley compliance readiness?
+What are some key questions that help pre-public companies assess their state of Sarbanes-Oxley compliance readiness?